CityOfNewYork/ACCESS-NYC-PATTERNS/src/utilities/toggle/toggle.readme.md

 #### Polyfills

-This uses the `.matches()` method which will require a polyfill for IE11 support.
-The utility does not ship with a polyfill by default.
-See [Element Prototype Matches on MDN](https://polyfill.io/v2/docs/features/#Element_prototype_matches) for a suitable polyfill.
+The script uses the `Element.prototype.matches`, `Element.prototype.removes`, `Nodelist.prototype.forEach` methods which require polyfills for IE11 support.
+See the ["Polyfills" section in the Installation docs](/installation) for recommendations.